Pictures

 It was largely due to his fine leadership that the position was maintained intact for over three days.

 In 1976, Frost was invited onto the set of the Richard Attenborough film, "A Bridge Too Far", where he acted as a military consultant during the scenes concerning Arnhem Bridge.
-In 1977, the reconstructed Arnhem Road Bridge was christened the John Frostburg in honor of those who battled furiously to defend it, though he had originally been hesitant about accepting this offer, but was prevailed upon by Freddie Gough.
-In 1980, he published a well received novel about his wartime military career, A Drop Too Many.
-In 1983, he wrote a book about the experiences of 2 PARA in the Falklands campaign, 2 PARA Falklands: The Battalion At War, and its publication caused a great deal of controversy.
-The military hierarchy was rattled by Frost's highly critical account of the way that the operation had been planned, but as with Arnhem, there is much merit in the accusation that outstanding performance of the troops had been achieved in spite of the tactical and logistical element, not because of it.
-Furthermore the Ministry of Defence claimed that his book divulged certain names that had been intended to remain a secret, but mostly they were angry because they had not been consulted.
+In 1977, despite an initial reluctance to accept but finally being persuaded to do so by Freddie Gough, the reconstructed Arnhem Road Bridge was christened the John Frost Brug in honour of those who had participated in its defence.
+In 1980, Frost published a well-received novel about his wartime military career, "A Drop Too Many".
+In 1983, he released another book, describing the experiences of 2 Para during the Falklands Campaign; "2 PARA Falklands: The Battalion At War", but this work was met more with controversy than praise.
+The military hierarchy was rattled by Frost's highly critical account of the way that the operation had been planned; there is much merit in his principal argument, that the operation relied upon an outstanding performance by the troops to make up for numerous gaping holes in the tactical and logistical elements, a fact somewhat reminiscent of Arnhem.
+Yet the Ministry of Defence claimed that his book divulged certain names that had been intended to remain secret, but largely they were angry because they had not been consulted.
 No real harm had done and the book sold well, but with the media seemingly after his blood, Frost deliberately kept a low profile.
-In 1991, he wrote his autobiography, Nearly There.
+In 1991, he wrote his autobiography, "Nearly There".
 John Frost died in 1993.

 See also: Polish Brigade, Reasons for the Failure, Lt-Gen Browning, Maj-Gen Urquhart, Maj Gough, Maj Hibbert, Maj Wallis, Maj Crawley, Maj Deane-Drummond, Maj Dover, Maj Pott, Maj Tatham-Warter, Capt Hoyer-Millar, Father Egan.